Confidence Intervals Using Turing's Estimator: Simulations and Applications: Simulations

 where integer $K\ge1$ is a parameter.
 It is easily checked that as $n\to\infty$.
 Thus, the known sufficient conditions needed for the asymptotics underpinning the various CIs do not hold.
 Nevertheless, our simulation results suggest that the CIs generally work well.

 For the simulations, we considered three choices of $K=100, 500,1000$ and a variety of sample sizes $n$.
 For each choice of $K$ and $n$, we simulated $N=5000$ samples (replications).
 For each sample and each $r=0,1,2,3$, we constructed the Normal CI, the Poisson CI, and the Heuristic CI, each at the $95\%$ confidence level.
 We then found the coverage proportion, i.e.,\ the proportion of the time that each CI contained the true value $\pi_{r,n}$, and we calculated the sample means of the widths of the CIs.
-This information is summarized in Figure \ref{fig: Fixed_Uniform_Normal_vs_Poisson_Plots}.
+This information is summarized in Figure~\ref{fig:fixed_uniform}(a)--(c).
 We can see that the Normal CI and the Heuristic CI have very good performance, with the Poisson CI typically performing worse.
-While there are some cases where the Poisson CI outperforms the Normal CI in terms of coverage, this is at the expense of wider, often significantly wider, CIs.
+While there are some cases where the Poisson CI outperforms the Normal CI in terms of coverage, this is at the expense of wider, often significantly wider, intervals.
 The Heuristic CI always has the best performance in terms of coverage and its width is never wider than the largest width of the other two.

 It may be interesting to note that the proportion of CIs containing the true value does not converge to $0.95$, but to $1$.
 This cannot be explained through having wide CIs, as the widths are very close to $0$ when this happens.
 The explanation is that the discrete uniform distribution has only a finite number of possible values and, for large enough $n$, we are likely to see all letters multiple times.
-This would lead us to have $\pi_{r,n}=0$, $T_{r,n}=0$, and $\hat s_{r,n}=0$.
-In this case the Normal CI will become the singleton $\{0\}$ and any interval that contains $0$ will contain $\pi_{r,n}$.
-A similar situation holds for the Poisson CI.
+This would imply that $\pi_{r,n}=0$, $T_{r,n}=0$, and $\hat s_{r,n}=0$.
+In this case the Normal CI becomes the singleton $\{0\}$ and any interval that contains $0$ will contain $\pi_{r,n}$.
+A similar situation holds for the Poisson CI, although it never fully degenerates into a point.